kamu-data/kamu-docs/content/cli/get-started/first-steps.md

 ## Conclusion
 We hope this quick overview inspires you to give `kamu` a try!

 Don't get distracted by the pretty notebooks and UIs though - we covered only the tip of the iceberg.
-The true power of `kamu` lies in how it manages data, letting you to reliably track it, transform it, and share results with your peers in an easily **reproducible an verifiable** way.
+The true power of `kamu` lies in how it manages data, letting you to reliably track it, transform it, and share results with your peers in an easily **{{<term "reproducible an verifiable" "verifiability">}}** way.

 Please continue to the [self-serve demo]({{<ref "self-serve-demo">}}) for some hands-on walkthroughs and tutorials, and check out our other [learning materials]({{<ref "learning-materials">}}).